What’s the Average Arizona Real Estate Commission Rate?

 Although the seller pays the entire commission, the listing agent, who is representing the seller in a transaction, doesn’t keep it all.
 Part of their commission will go toward marketing your property with professional photography, open houses, offline marketing, and more.

-The commission is also typically split 50/50 with the buyer’s agent to compensate them for bringing a buyer to the sale and coordinating the buy side of the transaction.
+Before the settlement terms of the NAR lawsuit were approved, the commission was typically split 50/50 with the buyer’s agent to compensate them for bringing a buyer to the sale and coordinating the buy side of the transaction.
 So, around 2.5% to 3% goes to the listing agent, and the other 2.5%–3% goes to the buyer’s agent.

 Both the listing agent and the buyer’s agent will then share a percentage of their commission with their sponsoring broker.